-The City of Palm Desert should consider applying for the California Last Mile Federal Funding Account (FFA).
+When applications are open, it is recommended that the City of Palm Desert should consider applying for the California Last Mile Federal Funding Account (FFA).
 This last-mile grant would increase the probability of the City facilitating infrastructure deployment to meet the connectivity needs of un and underserved residents and businesses.

-In addition, while the application is currently closed, the City should consider future CASF Infrastructure Account applications through the local Broadband Consortium representative to plan for future grant award rounds.
+In addition, when applications are open, it is recommended that the City should consider future CASF Infrastructure Account applications through the local Broadband Consortium representative.

 Lastly, the City should facilitate an information campaign to advertise eligibility in the Affordable Connectivity Program to qualify for low or no-cost broadband subscription plans and discounts on computing devices for low-income residents.
 The program is currently undersubscribed, generally due to a lack of awareness, but many of the City's residents could be eligible.
-The internet service companies currently offering subsidies can be found at this link: https://cnm.universalservice.org/, and applications are available here: https://www.affordableconnectivity.gov/